jlavoieqc/HP-EliteBook-850-g4-Hackintosh-OpenCore/README.md

 - Agree terms
 - Select your drive and let it install
 - After it will reboot and you will have to boot your usb drive and you might see install macOS (Dont forget to press space bar if you dont see it)
+- Wait and there will be time estimated and after it will reboot and you will see in opencore bootloader your partition that you installed macOS
+- BOOT IT
 # BIOS Settings
 Disable
 -